-Help Wild Birds is located in Roanoke, Virginia and is the exclusive birds-only rehabilitator in the Roanoke Valley.
+Help Wild Birds is located in Roanoke, Virginia and is the only rehabilitator in the Roanoke Valley solely dedicated to birds.

-Maureen Eiger is the Director of Help Wild Birds, Roanoke’s only nonprofit wildlife rehabilitation organization that exclusively handles migratory birds.
-She receives hundreds of bird calls a year from people all over the country asking for advice to help solve their “bird problems” or answer bird-related questions.
-She is a State and Federally Permitted Bird Rehabber and contributing writer to the North American Bluebird Society Journal, The Roanoke Star newspaper, various Audubon and bird club newsletters, and the blog 10,000 Birds.
-Maureen is an avid birder and previous Vice President of the Roanoke Valley Bird Club and longtime RVBC Board Member.
+Maureen is a State and Federally Permitted Bird Rehabber and contributing writer to the North American Bluebird Society Journal, The Roanoke Star newspaper, various Audubon and bird club newsletters and the blog 10,000 Birds.
+She is an avid birder and previous Vice President of the Roanoke Valley Bird Club and current Virginia Bluebird Society Board Member.